PAOK ordered to play behind closed doors

 By app

-ATHENS - PAOK Salonika were on Monday ordered to play their final home match of the season behind closed doors and fined 250,000 euros after crowd trouble in a Greek Cup match last month.
+ATHENS, Jan 25 (Reuters) - PAOK Salonika were ordered to play a match behind closed doors and fined 90,000 euros on Tuesday after crowd violence during a recent game with Olympiakos Volos.

-Fans invaded the pitch, clashing with riot police, and a goalkeeper was hit by a flare in the 1-0 defeat by AEK Athens in a semi-final second leg match at Salonika's Toumba stadium on March 16.
+The January 16 match was delayed for 30 minutes after a small section of the Panthessaliko stadium in Volos was damaged by fire as authorities fought running battles with PAOK supporters trying to enter without tickets.

-The punishment from the Greek football federation's disciplinary committee, which included the largest fine it has handed out this season, means PAOK will face Kerkyra in their last match of the regular season on April 17 without fans.
+The Greek Super League said the Salonika club would have to play the second leg of their Greek Cup quarter-final against Olympiakos on February 2 in an empty stadium.

 Get the best features, fun and footballing frolics straight to your inbox every week.